ECNTechnology/mycloudpbx-kb/guides/pbx/headsets.md

 ### Plantronics Savi 8210

 The following images show how the headset should be plugged into the phone and assumes that you have already plugged the phone into your local network and can make & receive calls.
+Note that we have removed the Ethernet cable that would be plugged into the 'Internet' port to avoid confusion.

 <img style="width: 400px; height: auto;" src="/images/yealink-headset-setup1.jpg">